ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-SOFGNN-Graph-Neural-Networking-Challenge/README.md

 To evaluate the ensemble model, run the [evaluate.py](https://github.com/ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-SOFGNN-Graph-Neural-Networking-Challenge/blob/main/code/evaluate.py) script with python ```evaluate.py```.

 # Credits
-This project is the result of collaboration between:
+This project is the result of the collaboration between:

 Brigitte Jaumard - Computer Science and Software Engineering Dpt,Concordia University, Montreal (Qc) Canada